daKmoR/testing-workflow-for-web-components/README.md

 ---
 title: Testing workflow for web-components
 published: false
-description: Provide the best developer experience by showing awesome intellisense and adding types to your web components.
+description: Testing and debugging your web component is an important skill to give you the confidence the code you share is production ready.
 tags: webcomponents, javascript, testing, karma
 ---

-Whenever you ship something to be used by others you take on a responsibilty.
+Whenever you ship something to be used by others you take on a responsibility.
 Unfortunately not always is this responsibility taken care of.
 One thing to make sure you take it on is to write tests.